ANRorg/Gefahr/README.md

 See the [release acceptance procedure](docs/release-acceptance.md) for the complete final gate and expected evidence.

+The generated documentation portal lives in `gefahr-docs`.
+It builds from this README, `CHANGELOG.md`, and every Markdown file under `docs/`.

 ## Security model and limitations

 - Client forwarding headers are discarded and rebuilt from the trusted connection metadata.
 - Request headers, bodies, network operations, cache memory, and shutdown are bounded.
+- Per-route request policies can allowlist methods, deny path prefixes, require or deny headers, and cap query-string bytes.
 - Shared caching bypasses authenticated, cookie-bearing, personalized, non-200, `private`, `no-store`, `no-cache`, and `Vary` responses.
 - Static PEM certificates are loaded from deployment storage and must never be